 How can we aid in preventing disease?

-The cancer antigen 125 marker is crucial in aiding ovarian cancer prevention.
-This element measures the protein level called CA125, which is often elevated in women with ovarian cancer.
+The cancer antigen 125 marker is crucial in aiding ovarian tumour prevention.
+This element measures the protein level called CA125, which is often elevated in women with ovarian issues.
 While it is not a final diagnostic tool, it is a valuable marker for detecting potential abnormalities and monitoring risky individuals.

-This investigation can help identify women at high risk of ovarian cancer, such as those with a family history of the disease or with certain genetic mutations.
+This investigation can help identify women at high risk of ovarian HPV cancer, such as those with a family history of the disease or with certain genetic mutations.
 Regular screening allows for close monitoring and early intervention if significant changes occur.
-Moreover, for women with known ovarian mass or suspicious symptoms, this exam can assist in determining the risk of ovarian cancer.
+Moreover, for women with known ovarian masses or suspicious symptoms, this exam can assist in determining the risk of ovarian-related disease.
 A persistently high level may prompt further diagnostic investigations that help in timely detection and treatment.

 This result can also be useful in monitoring the response to treatment in women diagnosed with it.
 A decline in the levels of this protein during or after treatment indicates a positive response, while an increase may suggest disease growth or recurrence.